 While the main lobby isn’t actually a village, most guests will want to consider the proximity between it and their guest room location.

 So for reference, El Centro is the name of the main lobby.
 There you will find the resort’s gift shop, different restaurants, and the main parking area.
 (However, each village does have parking directly behind its location).
-There’s also a great outdoor seating area behind the lobby for anyone wanting to enjoy a few scenic views.
+There’s also a great outdoor seating area behind the lobby for anyone wanting to enjoy a few spectacular views of the sunset in the evening.

 Here is a look at the entrance to El Centro from the backside of the lobby.
 You can tell the theming offers fun Spanish colors and the little strings of light provide great ambiance in the evenings.